JSydll/elepi/Readme.md

 - means to flash the adventure on the card

 Then, start by flashing the adventure image on the SD card and connecting everything.

+If you have no hardware around, there are - for some adventures - QEMU ARM images available.

 As soon as the system has booted, you can login with `somebody` and the password `fortytwo`.